Skip to main content

 Climate And Weather

 The high páramo of Siscunsí-Ocetá experiences a cold and humid equatorial highland climate with minimal seasonal temperature variation but pronounced daily temperature swings.
-Average temperatures range from 2–10°C, with nightly frosts common throughout the year at elevations above 3,500 m.
-Annual rainfall ranges from 1,500–2,500 mm, with most precipitation arriving as drizzle, mist, and horizontal precipitation from passing clouds rather than intense rainstorms.
-There is a slightly drier period from December through February and a wetter period from April through November, though the distinction is less pronounced than in lower Andean zones.
+Average temperatures range from 2 to 10°C, with nightly frosts common throughout the year at elevations above 3,500 m.
+Annual rainfall ranges from 1,500 to 2,500 mm, with most precipitation arriving as drizzle, mist, and horizontal precipitation from passing clouds rather than intense rainstorms.
+There is a slightly drier period from December through February and a wetter period from April through November.
 Freezing temperatures, ice, and occasional hailstorms can occur in any month.

 Human History